Georgia Court Records

 Categories of Misdemeanors in Georgia

-Misdemeanors in Georgia are broadly categorized into two, namely:
+Misdemeanors in Georgia are broadly categorized into two categories, namely:

-Misdemeanors: This is the common or standard type of misdemeanors that cause little damages and may not be violent in nature.
-Jail terms do not exceed 12 months and fines do not exceed $1,000, suspension of licenses may even be done (GA.
-Code. § 17–10–3)..
-The judge can split sentences and may even decide how and where the penalties will be served.
+Misdemeanors: These are the typical or standard misdemeanors that cause minor damage and may not be violent.
+Jail terms do not exceed 12 months, and fines do not exceed $1,000.
+License suspension may even be done (GA.
+Code. § 17–10–3).
+The judge may split sentences and decide how and where the penalties may be served.

 What are Some Examples of Misdemeanors in Georgia?